DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 <aside class="warning">Attention: Authorization returns are subject to the insertion of new fields from flags/issuers.
 Integrate them to predict this type of behavior by properly using object serialization and deserialization techniques.</aside>

-Authorization returns are subject to the insertion of new fields from flags / issuers.

 ### Creating a authenticated transaction

 To create a transaction with authentication that will use a credit card, it is necessary to submit a request using the `POST` method for the Payment feature as shown.